rmountjoy92/VectorCloud/README.md

 ## How to run
 * make sure git is installed on your machine
-* create a virtual environment https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv/
+* (recommended) create a virtual environment https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv/
+* (recommended) navigate to your virtual environment.
-* from inside the virtual enviroment install the SDK as per the directions in the SDK docs
+* Install the SDK as per the directions in the SDK docs
-* in a terminal, navigate to your virtual environment.
-From inside your virtual environment enter:
+* In a terminal, enter:
 ```
 git clone https://github.com/rmountjoy92/VectorCloud
 pip3 install flask flask-sqlalchemy flask-bcrypt flask-login flask-wtf flask-bootstrap